zaibidev/Inverse-of-a-Matrix/README.md

 -> Then it takes Input of elements.
 -> After that it calculates inverse by using formula ie:
 -> Inverse of matrix = (Adjoint of Matrix) / (Determinent of Matrix).
--> After calculation it prints Output.
+-> After calculation it prints Output of code.